kaikeru/blog/content/posts/test-post.md

 ---
-title: "Test Post"
+title: "Test Post And Such"
 date: 2018-11-17T22:04:37-07:00
-draft: true
+draft: false
 ---

 Hello